Adversarial Paraphrasing: A Universal Attack for Humanizing AI-Generated Text: Quality Evaluation of Paraphrased Texts

 \section{Quality Evaluation of Paraphrased Texts}

-We conduct a comprehensive evaluation to investigate the impact of adversarial paraphrasing on the perceived quality of AI-generated text.
-For this, we randomly sample 100 texts each from our three datasets (MAGE, KGW watermarked MAGE, and Unigram watermarked MAGE) and analyze them with three complementary studies: (1) perplexity scores (PPL), (2) auto-rated quality from GPT-4o comparing paraphrased texts to their original AI counterparts, and (3) head-to-head win rates, also assessed by GPT-4o, comparing adversarial paraphrasing against simple paraphrasing.
+We conduct a comprehensive evaluation to investigate the impact of adversarial paraphrasing on the perceived quality of AI-generated text, focusing on both semantic equivalence to the original text and clarity, fluency, and naturalness of the text itself.
+For this, we randomly sample 100 texts each from our three datasets (MAGE, KGW watermarked MAGE, and Unigram watermarked MAGE) and analyze them with four complementary studies: (1) perplexity scores (PPL), (2) SBERT~\cite{reimers2019sentencebertsentenceembeddingsusing} semantic similarity, (3) auto-rated quality from GPT-4o comparing paraphrased texts to their original AI counterparts, and (4) head-to-head win rates, also assessed by GPT-4o, comparing adversarial paraphrasing against simple paraphrasing.
 We provide representative examples of paraphrases in Table~\ref{tab:example_text}, with a much broader set of examples included in Appendix~\ref{append:more-example} to support qualitative manual inspection.
 Our findings highlight a nuanced trade-off between evading detectors and preserving textual quality.

 \textbf{Perplexity Analysis.} We assess perplexity using LLaMA-3.1–8B-Instruct~\cite{grattafiori2024llama3herdmodels}, comparing the original AI-generated text, simple paraphrases, and adversarial paraphrases.
 The results are summarized in Table~\ref{tab:perplexity}.
 As shown in the table, human-written text typically exhibits higher perplexity than AI text, as human language tends to deviate more from the statistical regularities learned by LLMs.
 After applying simple paraphrasing, we observe a substantial improvement in the perplexity of AI text.
 This may be attributed to the fact that the model used for paraphrasing (LLaMA-3.1) is superior to the LLMs used for generating AI texts in the MAGE dataset (\textit{e.g.} LLaMA).
 In contrast, adversarial paraphrasing yields perplexity scores that are comparable to the human texts from MAGE, which is reasonable given that our objective is to humanize AI texts.